ycraaron/nodejs-react-framework/readme.md

 The whole web application follows the standard MVC pattern and have RESTful API.

 ## Project structure(exclude dependencies)
-.
+The project is built with express, which is a widely used web framework for Node.js .
  * [models](./models)
    * [Movie.js](./models/Model.js)